StackStorm/st2docs/docs/source/rbac.rst

 * webhooks

 Resource is identified by and you refer to it in the permission grants using ``uid``.
-UID is a identifier which is unique for each resource in the StackStorm installation.
+UID is a identifier which is unique for each resource in the |st2| installation.
 UIDs follow this
 format: ``<resource type>:<resourc specific identifier value>`` (e.g. ``pack:libcloud``,
 ``action:libcloud:list_vms``, etc.).